Cebu Bus Rapid Transit System

-The Cebu Bus Rapid Transit System (branded as CEBRT) is a mass transit system under construction in Cebu City, Philippines.
-It is expected to become the first operational bus rapid transit project in the Philippines.
-Only one line has been planned in detail so far, but scheme developers note the potential to develop a larger network comprising the adjacent cities of Lapu-Lapu, Mandaue, and Talisay, all of which, together with Cebu City, form part of the Cebu metropolitan area.
+The Cebu Bus Rapid Transit System (branded as CEBRT) is a partially-operational mass transit system in Cebu City, Philippines.
+It is the second operational bus rapid transit project in the Philippines, after the EDSA Carousel in Metro Manila.
+Only one line has been planned and partially built in detail so far, but scheme developers note the potential to develop a larger network comprising the adjacent cities of Lapu-Lapu, Mandaue, and Talisay, all of which, together with Cebu City, form part of the Cebu metropolitan area.